Home network security – How to secure your network and stop hackers

 Home network security – Protect your home and family from malicious hackers

 Connecting your home to the internet can be both smart…and scary.
 We’ve all seen the news stories about baby-cam hacks and leaked passwords.
-But we also really enjoy the convenience of controlling locks, lights, and garage doors with a click and swipe on our smartphones.
-Not to mention the ease of hands-free virtual assistants and the glory of your refrigerator informing you when your beer stock is running low.
+We also appreciate the convenience of controlling locks, lights, and garage doors with just a click and swipe on our smartphones, not to mention the ease of hands-free virtual assistants and the glory of your refrigerator informing you when your beer stock is running low.

 So, how can you protect your home network security system so you can enjoy the benefits of your connected smart home?